 How does this happen?
 Because:

-• But, it costs $10 to catch and fix the error after-the-fact.
+to catch and fix the error after-the-fact. - And, it costs

 Since most organizations don't invest in prevention, they suffer the high cost of trying to catch and fix errors after-the-fact.
 This hurts the bottom line, over-and-over again, because, as the article points out, this is “a reactive approach to data quality.
 Accommodating bad data this way wastes time and is expensive.”